ARSN72/FileBinder/README.md

 # FileBinder

-File Binder is a desktop application that allows users to bundle multiple files into a single executable (.exe) file.
+File Binder is a desktop application that allows users to bundle multiple files into a single executable (.exe) file. <br>
-This project was developed as a mini-project for the 5th semester by Arshan Mansuri and Anurag Malviy.
+This project was developed as a mini-project for the 5th semester by Arshan Mansuri.

 ## ⚠️ Ethical Usage Disclaimer

-**IMPORTANT:** This application is intended for legitimate and ethical purposes only.
-The developers are not responsible for any misuse or unethical usage of this application.
+**IMPORTANT:** This application is intended for legitimate and ethical purposes only.<br> The developer are not responsible for any misuse or unethical usage of this application. <br>
-By using File Binder, you agree to use it responsibly and in compliance with all applicable laws and regulations.
+By using File Binder, you agree to use it responsibly and in compliance with all applicable laws and regulations.<br>

 DO NOT use this application for:
 - Distributing malware or viruses